The 2019 NFL schedule was released Wednesday, April 17, and the sportsbooks were quick to follow with the Week 1 NFL betting lines.

 Detroit Lions at Arizona Cardinals (-1)

-The Cardinals opened as favorites for Week 1 despite the fact they hold the No. 1 pick on Thursday night as a reward for 2018’s worst record.
-The Lions didn’t impress in head coach Matt Patricia‘s first season at the helm, but QB Matthew Stafford deserves respect over either Josh Rosen or Kyler Murray.
+The Cardinals opened as favorites for Week 1 before making the No. 1 pick on Thursday night as a reward for 2018’s worst record.
+The Lions didn’t impress in head coach Matt Patricia‘s first season at the helm, but QB Matthew Stafford deserves respect over Kyler Murray.

 New York Giants at Dallas Cowboys (-7.5)